Find a Law Firm

 Find an Approved Solicitor on the Skipton Building Society Conveyancing Panel

-Skipton Building Society Conveyancing Panel Example Support Desk Enquires
+Skipton Building Society Solicitor Panel Sample Enquires to our Call Center

-My uncle passed away 10 months ago and as sole heir and executor was left the property.
-The house had a small mortgage remaining of approximately £4500.
-I want to transfer the title deeds into my name whilst I re-mortgage to Skipton Building Society , pay off the mortgage etc. Is this possible?
+My aunt passed away last year and as sole heir and executor was left the property.
+The house had a relatively small loan left on it of around £8000.
+I want to have the title changed into my name whilst I re-mortgage to Skipton Building Society , pay off the mortgage etc. Is this allowed?

 If you intend to re-mortgage then Skipton Building Society will insist on your using a conveyancer on the Skipton Building Society conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your Skipton Building Society conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Skipton Building Society mortgage is registered as a charge at the Land Registry.